VA Benefits for Camp Lejeune Veterans

 Health care reimbursement is currently the only benefit available to family members and dependents.
 To qualify, family members have to provide proof of their relation to the veteran and medical records.

-How to File a Camp Lejeune Claim for Health Care Benefits
+How to File a Camp Lejeune Claim for VA Health Care Benefits

 Veterans and family members can fill out the Camp Lejeune Family Member Program Application (VA Form 10-10068) to apply for their Camp Lejeune health benefits.